Piura: Etymology and toponymy

 The name Piura, probably of indigenous origin, remains uncertain and requires proper linguistic reconstruction.
-Enrique del Carmen Ramos Briceño suggested that it derives from the Quechua word Pirhua, meaning “supply deposit” or “granary”.
+Enrique del Carmen Ramos Briceño suggested that it derives from the Quechua word Pirhua, meaning "supply deposit" or "granary".
 However, according to linguist Carlos Arrizabalaga, Quechua more commonly uses the terms colca, collcca, or qullqa.
 Based on this, Ramos Briceño argued that Piura may have been a provisioning point or pirhua along the Qhapaq Ñan of the Incas.

 Arrizabalaga, together with researchers Martos and Mendoza, questioned this interpretation.
 He noted that the traditional local practice in the region was to store grains in large clay jars (tinajas) buried beneath the salty sands of the dunes.
 The earliest mention of Piura appears in 1535, when Francisco de Jerez referred to the valley of the Piura River, not to a settlement.
 Cristóbal de Mena later mentioned a town by that name, though not the present city.
 In 1553, Pedro Cieza de León again used the name Piura in reference to the river valley.
 The first known mention of San Miguel de Piura comes from a letter dated 1554, while in 1570 Juan de Salinas y Loyola referred to the city in the valley of the same name, remarking that the word had no known meaning.
 Given this chronology, the term Piura likely originated from the name of the Piura River or its valley and became associated with the settlement after its refoundation at Piura "La Vieja" following the abandonment of San Miguel de Tangarará.

 Mendoza, also cited by Arrizabalaga, along with Martos, emphasized that the predominant ethnic substratum in the lower and middle Piura region was Tallán, noting that Chimú control was primarily administrative and Inca rule lasted barely fifty years.
-They argue that the word Piura is instead connected to the Sechura-Catacao languages, which included: sec or sechura and the subgroup of the Tallan or Catacoan languages such as Chira, Colán, and Catacao.
+They argue that the word Piura is instead connected to the Sechura-Catacao languages, which included: Sec or Sechura and the subgroup of the Tallan language(s) such as Colán, and Catacaos.
 The scholars suggest that the toponymic suffix /-ura/ may be linked to these languages and associated with water, since similar endings recur in coastal and riverine place names such as Sechura, Nunura, Casura, Pisura, Lalura, Mancura, Congora, and Pillacura.

 History

-Pre-columbian era
+Pre-Columbian era

 Like most of northern Peru, the territory of Piura has been inhabited by their autochthonous group of natives called tallanes and yungas.
 These groups lived without an organization or single leader to rule until the Muchik culture eventually took control, and the mixture of these evolved into the Vicús culture.
 The Chimor, Moche and Wari Empire used to occupy the area surrounding the city.
 Centuries later, Piura came under the rule of Tupac Inca Yupanqui of the Inca Empire for at least 40 years before the Spanish arrived.